Author:Colt, Harry S

 - Low, John L

 Chapters Two, Three, and Four are of most interest to the architectural student.
-Called "Framework", routing is discussed by Colt.
-Next, the "Placing of Bunkers" and finally, "Construction."
+"Framework" is the chapter on routing as discussed by Colt.
+Colt then discusses "Placing of Bunkers" and finally, "Construction."
 Agronomy, machinery, and financial considerations are covered in subsequent chapters.

 Colt's design theories are easy to understand.
 He is both confident and direct in his assessments.
 For example, he writes regarding hazards: "Among hazards, sand is first.
 Heather is second.
 Long grass, third.
 Gorse then water, but only for aesthetics and variety.
 Even then, only sparingly."